Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Crew quarters

-Professional by design, the crew area accommodates up to sixteen crew in twelve cabins.
-The captain enjoys a double‑bed cabin with private en‑suite; there are two further double cabins each with a private en‑suite, two double cabins sharing an en‑suite, and six twin cabins with shared en‑suites—efficient, comfortable, and purpose‑built for flawless service.
+Thoughtfully arranged to host up to sixteen crew across twelve cabins, the quarters include a captain’s cabin with a double bed and en-suite, two double cabins with private en-suite, two double cabins with shared en-suite, and six twin cabins with shared en-suite.

 Pilot cabin

-Adjacent to the laundry and forward stores, the pilot’s cabin features two bunks and an en‑suite—perfectly suited to sea and air pilots on passage.
+Situated adjacent to the laundry and forward storage area, the pilot’s cabin features two bunks and an ensuite, creating a quiet, practical retreat that is perfectly suited to both sea and air pilots.

 Pilothouse / helm

-The pilothouse is a full‑ECDIS bridge configured for safe navigation anywhere on the globe, with ample seating that welcomes both crew and guests to share in the voyage.
+The pilothouse features full ECDIS and is meticulously arranged for safe navigation anywhere in the world, while generous seating allows crew and guests to travel in comfort and share the commanding views.

 Bridge deck